Tour Summary: EXCELLENT value 7-hour Napali Coast tour to Niihau with snorkeling, breakfast, lunch, and drinks included.

 Holo Holo Charters has been offering Niʻihau boat tours from Kauai since 1997, longer than any other Kauai boat tour company.
 Overall these years, they modified and upgraded their boat, refined the menu, and dialed in all the details.
 They consistently strive to give you the most fun, exciting, and visually stunning day of your Hawaiian vacation!

-We are affiliate partners with Holo Holo Charters meaning that we receive a percentage for each successful booking made through our website.
-This happens without any additional charge to you! (read more on the use of those links on our website here).
+We are affiliate partners with Holo Holo Charters and any booking on this page you make is made directly with Holo Holo Charters.
+We receive a percentage from the activity provider for each successful booking made through our website but this happens without any additional charge to you. (read more on the use of those links on our website here).

 By booking tours through our website you support LoveBigIsland.com and help us to provide you and future visitors with free and high quality information about the Big Island.
 Thanks, you guys are amazing!